 • present your competency-based training and assessment (CBTA) 6R certificate, or

-• book and pass the restricted practical driving test and pay the test fee.
+• book and pass the restricted practical driving test.

 Restricted licence motorcycle test fee